hseager/you-are-merlin/README.md

 ### v0.2

-- Better item stats (crit chance/multi/ lifegain on hit)
-- Split items into types like weapons, armor, utilities with unique stats
+- 40% chance to get random loot on battle encounters
-- Inventory
+- Balance changes
 - More types of encounters like puzzles and riddles etc
     - Choice encounter with reward or damage